MissStrong/ICS2O_Quad_4_2020-2021/Notes/19 - Debugging P5js Programs.md

 ![](../Images/Circles_Incorrect_2.png)

-Now we can more clearly see that the issue is that the value of `y` stays at `250` after the *while* loop from lines 9 to 13 has finished drawing one column of circles.
+From the results in the console, we can more clearly see that the issue is that the value of `y` stays at `250` after the *while* loop from lines 9 to 13 has finished drawing one column of circles.
 The value of `y` needs to be reset to zero after each column so that the next column can show up.

 ```js
 function setup() {